 - Or whatever you need to do to make it work

 Don’t stress about it too much.
-Most women find they feel much better once the second trimester hits, and can resume eating their normal protein staples.
+Many pregnant people find they feel much better once the second trimester hits, and can resume eating their normal protein staples.

 In addition to tossing out the “no snacking” recommendation, you may also choose to ditch the Whole30 recommendation to limit fruit to two servings a day, eaten with your meals (and not on their own as a dessert or snack).
 I found myself craving fruit during my pregnancy and enjoyed it a few times a day.
 Just make sure to pair fruit and starchy vegetables with protein or fat.
 This will reduce the impact on your blood sugar levels.
 The more we can prevent blood sugar spikes and crashes, the better you’ll feel.
 And you’ll be less likely to develop pregnancy-related complications.